Some features of this site are not compatible with your browser. Install Opera Mini to better experience this site.

 The slow evolution gives way to abrupt change in 2007.
 A great nor’easter in April — the Patriot’s Day storm — cut a new inlet through North Beach and wiped out several beach houses.
 “North Beach Island” is born.
 Down the coast, South Beach finally connects to South Monomoy, making the first land bridge from the mainland to the island in many decades.

 Between 2007 and 2012, the shape and direction of the inlet above North Beach Island changes, while the south end of the island hooks and migrates toward the town.
 By 2013, the Valentine’s Day storm had cut open yet another new inlet through South Beach.
+From 2014 to 2019, the contours of North Beach, South Beach, and Monomoy all fluctuate in reaction to nor’easters and the changing flow of water through the new inlets.

 According to Graham Giese, the patterns of barrier and inlet evolution shown in this time series have been going on for at least the past three hundred years, and perhaps longer.
 As a coastal geologist at the Provincetown Center for Coastal Studies, Giese has worked with colleagues over the past three decades to reconstruct the shape of the Nauset-Monomoy system from old maps and navigation charts, satellite images, beach surveys, and aerial photographs.
 (A map from 1891 is shown below.)
 Researchers have identified a local cycle of beach development and migration that repeats roughly every 150 years, though the pattern was likely set up several thousand years ago.